BrowserBox/BrowserBox/README.md

 Probably.
 If you can think of it, you can probably do it.

+## Easy install

+Use npx:

+`npx remoteview`

+*If it's your first time, say 'y' when asked if you want to run the `setup_machine` script*

+Or install as a global with npm:

+`npm i -g remoteview`

 ## Get and self-host

 Glone this repo

 `git clone https://github.com/dosyago/BrowserGap.git`

+Then run `npm i` in the repository directory.

 or Install from npm

 `npm i remoteview`

-Then run `setup_machine.sh` in the repository directory.
+*Remember to follow the install prompt*

+## Docker build

-Or, [get it on docker hub](https://hub.docker.com/r/dosyago/browsergapce), and see instructions below.
+[Get it on docker hub](https://hub.docker.com/r/dosyago/browsergapce), and see instructions below.

 ## Headless Detection